WildfireRanch/CommandCenter/docs/sessions/SESSION_011_PROMPT.md

-# 🚀 Session 011 Prompt
+# 🚀 Session 011 Prompt - Frontend & Integration Complete

 Copy this to start your next session: